 - Facilities: Café, toilets, EV charging stations, picnic tables

-Our Chee Dale Stepping Stones walk starts at the Miller’s Dale car park, behind the old railway station.
-This is just off the B6049, between Wormhill and Blackwell in the Peak District.
-It’s a pay and display car park, with good facilities and is really easy to find.
+Our Chee Dale Stepping Stones walk starts at the Miller’s Dale car park, just off the B6049, between Wormhill and Blackwell.
+It’s easy to find and has good facilities, making it an excellent base for this Peak District Walk.

 Getting to the Chee Dale Stepping Stones